The Best VPN of 2021: Windows, Mac, Android & iOS

 Using a VPN allows you to encrypt your internet use, making sure the government cannot see what you’re doing.
 On top of that, it allows you to log in to servers in other locations in the world, and view websites as if you were a local, bypassing censorship.

-Of course, governments are aware that VPN are capable of avoiding censorship.
+Of course, governments are aware that VPN is capable of avoiding censorship.
 Some of them are therefore taking steps to block the use of VPN.

 In a continuous game of cat and mouse, some VPN providers are developing technologies to mask VPN traffic and make it look like regular HTTPS traffic.
 This makes it more difficult for a government to uncover the use of a VPN.
 A good example of such a technology is the Chameleon protocol developed by VyprVPN.